 Note:If you disable personalized carousel, the content that was present upon enabling will re-populate the carousel.

-When personalized carousel is enabled, content that's been in the carousel longer than 14 days will automatically be replaced with fresh recommended content based on the user's site membership.
+When personalized carousel is enabled, content that's been in the carousel longer than 14 days will automatically be replaced with fresh recommended content.
 The order of content in the carousel prioritizes content added by app managers over recommended content.

 If more than six pieces of content are manually added to the carousel, this will essentially void the personalization.
 If you want users to see personalized content, best practice is to not add more than two or three items manually, as manually added items will always take precedence in users' carousels over personalized content.